Nicias: Military career to 424 BC

 As the main pro-war spokesman, Cleon insisted the reports from Sphacteria were misleading, and that if he were the commander instead of Nicias, he would go there and overcome the garrison.
 Thucydides reported that a row developed in the assembly, mainly between Cleon and Nicias.
 Nicias countered the criticism of himself by offering to resign his command so Cleon could lead reinforcements to Sphacteria, an offer Nicias believed Cleon would find some way not to accept, hurting him politically.

 Cleon did try to back down but Nicias had swayed the assembly, and Cleon had no choice but to accept the command, although he was ridiculed for promising he could resolve the military situation in just 20 days.
 He and Demosthenes did exactly that in the ensuing Battle of Sphacteria, taking 292 Spartan prisoners, who became an important bargaining counter in the next few years of warfare.
 Instead of Cleon, it was Nicias who suffered politically from having his bluff called and his timidity exposed.
 Plutarch argues that this misjudgement by Nicias had negative political consequences for Athens as well, making demagoguery such as Cleon's more politically acceptable, with the resultant coarsening of political discussion contributing to the city's later downfall.

 Nicias quickly recovered from this loss of credibility by leading a force into Corinthian territory, where he carried out a number of raids before seizing the peninsula of Methone in the Argolis, between Troezen and Epidaurus.
 The isthmus was fortified and Nicias left a garrison in Methone.
-In 424 BCE, he commanded the force which captured Cythera.
+In 424 BC, he commanded the force which captured Cythera.
 This became an important base for operations against Laconia itself.
 The Athenians now held three key positions in the Peloponnese—Cythera, Methone, and Pylos.

 During his years in command, Nicias was cautious, avoiding significant military engagement.
 According to Plutarch, this was to his benefit, as Nicias was able to avoid the worst of Athens' misfortunes, both military and political.
 Plutarch held that "Nicias declined all difficult and lengthy enterprises; if he took a command, he was for doing what was safe".
 However, Plutarch noted that, on the battlefield, Nicias was recognised as a fair combatant, fighting as courageously as any other soldier.